Hejsil/zte/README.md

   [here](https://github.com/Hejsil/zte/blob/master/src/core/list.zig)).
   * This editor currently just leaks all its memory.
-The idea was to implement some manual garbage collector where the implementer would have to tag memory as alive themself and them they could run it to clean up the rest.
+The idea was to implement some manual garbage collector where the implementer would have to tag memory as alive themself and then they could run it to clean up the rest.
 * There is also a terminal [UI *framework*](https://github.com/Hejsil/zte/blob/master/src/draw.zig) in there that allows programmers